-Either Adalat or sins – can’t have both
+Either Adalat or Sins – can’t have both

 The Sahabah (companions) were prone to grave misdeeds, going by the apparent verses of the Holy Quran.
 Their fleeing from battles, apart from other misdeeds, is roundly condemned by Allah on many occasions.
 Bluntly put, they were just like other Muslims so arguments like special status of the Salaf and Adalat of Sahabah ring quite hollow.

-The Muslims advance the verse of Surah Ale Imran: 155 to prove forgiveness:
+Some Muslims advance the verse of Surah Ale Imran: 155 to prove forgiveness:

 ‘(As for) those of you who turned back on the day when the two armies met, only the Shaitan sought to cause them to make a slip on account of some deeds they had done, and certainly Allah has pardoned them; surely Allah is Forgiving, Forbearing.’
 (Surah Ale Imran: 155)